DerGuru/The-Resonant/New Chapters/02 - Part2/02-Part2-04-She_knows_something_we_dont.md

 ﻿## Part 2 - Learning to Listen | Ch.
 04 - She knows something we don't

-The day after Catherine Vance's call, Mill-4 sat on the city's edge like a broken tooth.
+Mill-4 sat on the city's edge like a broken tooth.

 Jason, Lina, and Milo stood at the boundary where functional infrastructure gave way to calculated neglect.
+They'd spent three days preparing for this—researching Elyra's background, planning their approach, letting Jason recover enough strength - just in case.

 Beyond the rusted fence, the old industrial district sprawled in geometric decay—warehouse shells, cracked loading docks, streets that hadn't seen maintenance in decades.

 "Charming," Lina said, pulling her jacket tighter against the wind that carried the smell of rust and stagnant water.